By Mikee Mapalo

 Cost: $3 or so for a whole pack of brad pins

-Step 1: Begin by printing out the free Halloween alphabet spinner template.
+Step 1: Print out the free Halloween alphabet spinner template.
 This is best printed on cardstock paper instead of regular paper, so that it will not be flimsy when you spin it.

 The printable consists of five pages dividing the 26 letters of the alphabet into five sets: A–E, F–J, K–O, P–T, and U–Z. You can make all the Halloween alphabet spinners at once, or space them out as you see fit to keep the learning activity fresh and fun for your child.